peter88213/PyWriter/docs/roadmap.md

 This project uses semantic versioning with three-part numbers.

-__Up to v2.16__ , the following applies:
+**Up to v2.16** , the following applies:

--  __Major version__  numbers are incremented for changes on the upper architectural level.
+- **Major version** numbers are incremented for changes on the upper architectural level.
--  __Minor version__  numbers are incremented for releases which change the API in any way.
+- **Minor version** numbers are incremented for releases which change the API in any way.
--  __Patch__  numbers are incremented for minor changes and bug fixes which do not change the API.
+- **Patch** numbers are incremented for minor changes and bug fixes which do not change the API.

-__As of v2.12__ , the following applies to the  __minor versions__ :
+**As of v2.12** , the following applies to the **minor versions** :
--  __Even numbers__  indicate releases, published on the  _master_  branch.
+- **Even numbers** indicate releases, published on the _master_ branch.
--  __Odd numbers__  are development versions, initially not on the  _master_  branch.
+- **Odd numbers** are development versions, initially not on the _master_ branch.

-__As of v2.16__ , the following applies:
+**As of v2.16** , the following applies:

--  __Major version__  numbers are incremented for API changes which are not backward-compatible.
+- **Major version** numbers are incremented for API changes which are not backward-compatible.
--  __Minor version__  numbers are incremented for releases which add new, but backward-compatible, API features.
+- **Minor version** numbers are incremented for releases which add new, but backward-compatible, API features.
 The latest minor release with an odd number might belong to the next major release development, thus not being necessarily backward-compatible.
+- **Patch** numbers are incremented for minor changes and bug fixes which do not change the API.

+**As of v7.10** , the following applies:

+- **Major version** numbers are incremented for API changes which are not backward-compatible.
+- **Minor version** numbers are incremented for releases which add new, but backward-compatible, API features.
+  The latest untagged minor version builds might belong to the next major release development, thus not being necessarily backward-compatible.
--  __Patch__  numbers are incremented for minor changes and bug fixes which do not change the API.
+- **Patch** numbers are incremented for minor changes and bug fixes which do not change the API.

 ## Version 1.x: Standalone exporters and importers for proof reading